IssTaylor/IssTaylor.github.io/Projects.md

 ---
 layout: page
-title: Projects
+title: Undergraduate Projects
-subtitle: Listed below are some projects I have been involved in.
+subtitle: Listed below are the projects I was involved in during my time in undergrad.
 ---

 🚀 [[NASA Student Launch]](NSL.md)